Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 This is somewhat less relevant on Cray systems as we will see at the end of this part of the course, but if you want reproducibility it becomes important again.

+Compiling on the system is also the easiest way to guarantee compatibility of the binaries with the system.

+Even when installing software from prebuilt binaries some modules might still be needed.
+Prebuilt binaries will typically include the essential runtime libraries for the parallel technologies they use, but these may not be compatible with LUMI.
-Even when installing software from prebuild binaries some modules might still be needed, e.g., as you may want to inject an optimised MPI library as we shall see in the container section of this course.
+In some cases this can be solved by injecting a library from LUMI, e.g., you may want to inject an optimised MPI library as we shall see in the container section of this course.
+But sometimes a binary is simply incompatible with LUMI and there is no other solution than to build the software from sources.

 ## The operating system on LUMI